LEXUGE/poincare/src/notes/math_methods/main.typ

   However, our treatment is arguably better:
   - We only defined tensor product once (@tp-vectors and @tp-spaces) and built up all the later laws henceforth.
-  - We explicitly demonstrated that associativity and commutativity with dual works.
+  - We explicitly demonstrated that associativity of tensor product and commutativity with dual works.
 ]

 == Inner Product for Tensors